Body weight is a key assessment tool in medical care.

 - If there is a bubble level indicator, rotate adjustment feet to ensure platform is level

-- Catheter bags & other drainage devices to be emptied before measurement or use TARE function to remove weight
+- Catheter bags & other drainage devices to be emptied before measurement or use tare function to remove weight

 - Scale should be placed on hard, flat surface